22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Tour the Hershey Chocolate factory to discover how your favorite treat gets made.
 The tour offers a peek behind the curtain, showcasing the chocolate-making process and educating visitors on the company’s history.

 For an exhilarating thrill while in town, visit Hershey’s theme park.
 Racing roller coasters and carnival rides keep kids of all ages coming back for more.
-The park isn’t as big as six flags, but it’s definitely worth checking out.
+The park isn’t as big as Six Flags, but it’s definitely worth checking out.

 Hershey also has a zoo, botanical gardens, and one of the largest convention centers in the state.

-Visit an Eerie Great Lake
+Visit an Erie Great Lake

-A small nugget of Northern Pennsylvania lies on the coast of Lake Erie, one of the five great lakes.
+A small nugget of Northern Pennsylvania lies on the coast of Lake Erie, one of the five Great Lakes.
 Even though only a tiny portion of the lake touches the state, it’s one of the most crucial access points.

 It’s also known for its lighthouses, fishing, and all the outdoor adventures you can have nearby.